Tunnel War

-Tunnel War (地道战 (Dì dào zhàn)), also known as Tunnel Warfare, is a 1965 Chinese film produced before the Cultural Revolution about a small town which defends itself from the Japanese by use of a network of tunnels during the Second Sino-Japanese War.
+Tunnel War (地道战 (Dì dào zhàn)), also known as Tunnel Warfare, is a 1965 Chinese film produced before the Cultural Revolution about a small town which defends itself from the Japanese intrusion by use of a network of tunnels during the Second Sino-Japanese War.
 The film was directed by Ren Xudong and produced by the August First Film Studio.

-It is considered to be one of the first movies to discuss the use of tunnels in war.

 Plot

+Set during the Second Sino-Japanese War, the film tells a story of a group of villages who, after coming under attack by Japanese forces, read Mao Zedong's text On Protracted War and dig an extensive tunnel network under their village.
+They successfully repel the invaders.
+The film deals with themes of mass mobilization.

 Prologue

-The movie begins with the ringing of a large bell, in Gao village, causing the villagers to all gather in the village square.
+The movie begins with the ringing of a large bell, in Gaojia village, causing the villagers to all gather in the village square.
 They await the return of Chuanbao, the village militia sergeant, and the village elder.
 The twosome arrive with Chuanbao carrying the village elder on his back.
 The village elder explains that they were attacked by Japanese forces in the middle of a meeting and has been seriously wounded as a result.
-With a few parting words instructing his successor, Laozhong, to "keep holding on", he dies.
+With a few parting words instructing his successor, Laozhong, to "keep holding on" and handling him Mao Zedong's On Protracted War book, he dies.